The Lost World of Tambun is a well-managed water park and amusement park set in stunning scenery on the outskirts of

 The Lost World of Tambun is run by the Sunway Group, the same people who operate Sunway Lagoon, and it shows the same high standards and professional look.
 The landscaping at Lost World is beautiful but what sets it apart from other theme parks in Malaysia is its superb setting.
 The park sits at the foot of some of those stunningly steep limestone hills which are so characteristic of the Ipoh area.
 With greenery all around it is easy to forget that the park is located in a suburb of busy Ipoh city.

-Lost World is mostly a water theme park and there are the usual attractions such as a lazy river (Adventure River), the Jungle Wave Pool (Malaysia's biggest, although it seemed to be waveless on the day of our visit) with an extensive sandy beach, and a couple of giant water slides (the sort where you have to sit on inflatable rubber rings) called Cliff Racer and Tube Raiders.
+Lost World is mostly a water theme park and there are the usual attractions such as a lazy river (Adventure River), the Jungle Wave Bay (Malaysia's biggest with waves swelling up to one metre) with an extensive sandy beach, and a couple of giant water slides (the sort where you have to sit on inflatable rubber rings) called Cliff Racer and Tube Raiders.
 There is also a pool play area for younger kids - Kids Explorabay.

 Since Ipoh is known as 'the city that tin built' it is appropriate to visit Tin Valley where young visitors can learn about and experience “Dulang Washing”(Tin Ore Panning) and other aspects of Ipoh's historic tin mining heritage.